-The danger of these disasters cannot be understated, and it’s important to make sure that the fallout from these natural disasters doesn’t turn into a financial disaster.
-Whether a wildfire, hurricane or other type of disaster has affected you, the process of rebuilding will take time.
-In addition to time, you’ll also need to find the funds to restore your life to a new normal.
+The danger of natural disasters like Hurricane Ida cannot be understated, and it’s important to make sure that their fallout doesn’t turn into a financial disaster, too.
+Whether a hurricane, wildfire or other type of disaster has affected you, the rebuilding process will take time.
+In addition to time, you’ll also need to find the funds to restore your life and property.

 Your insurance policy

-If you are a homeowner who was dealt a devastating blow from Mother Nature, you should talk to your insurance company about your coverages as soon as possible, says Wendy Terrill, a retirement planning counselor at Assurance & Guarantee in Burlington, North Carolina.
+If you are a homeowner who was dealt a devastating blow from Mother Nature, you should talk to your insurance company as soon as possible, says Wendy Terrill, a retirement planning counselor at Assurance & Guarantee in Burlington, North Carolina.

 The quicker you file a claim, the better.
-And it’s important to have the needed coverages depending on where you live, such as hurricane or flood insurance if you live along the coast.
+And it’s important to be proactive if you’re in a disaster-prone area.
+You should make sure you have the necessary coverage depending on where you live, such as hurricane or flood insurance if you live along the coast.

 “Always be sure to know the extent of your policies and what they do and don’t cover,” Terrill says.
 “Be aware, there can be time limits on how long you have to file, so it’s important to act quickly when filing a claim.”